JamesTsay-12/blog-site/_posts/2025-08-06-KRAS-EGFR-and-Drugs.md

 categories: Science
 ---

-In my previous post about my family's cancer journey, I touched on how molecular diagnostics are reshaping cancer treatment.
+In my previous post about my family's cancer journey [personalized medicine](https://jamestsay-12.github.io/blog-site/science/2025/08/05/Cancer-Testing.html),  I touched on how molecular diagnostics are reshaping cancer treatment.
 One of the clearest examples of this is the interaction between **EGFR** and **KRAS**  in colorectal and lung cancers.
-Understanding this pathway helps explain why certain therapies fail—and why personalized medicine is essential.
+Understanding this pathway helps explain why certain therapies fail—and why is essential.

 **Disclaimer:**  Much of the content here is the integration of my own research of the current literature with assistance with AI.
 Although I have degrees in chemistry and have performed research in biophysics, I am not an expert on cancer biology.
 In the supplemental I investigate the mechanisms from a biophysics standpoint in case you're interested.
 I'm working to confirm all of the information and references are correct.